oilandsugar/ritual-dust/content/craft/vampire-lock.md

 date = "2021-12-29"

 image = "/img/craft/vampire-lock/DSC05463.jpg"
-desc = "Conversion and repaint of a small toy made by some friends"
+desc = "A working vampiric lock, recovered from the depths of the abyss"
 +++

 I sculpted this vampiric lock on top of a real steel padlock and kept it functional.
 The inspiration for it was a drawing I made last year which you can find in my [Sketchbook of December 2020](/works/sketchbook-december-2020/).
 My intent was to make something that feels old and a bit out of time and slightly threatening, something you think twice before unlocking.